adityachatterjee42/scala_boilerplate/README.md

 # scala_boilerplate

-a boilerplate for scala programs to be built and compiled with sbt
+a boilerplate for scala programs to be built and compiled with sbt. please note that this is configured to work with my scala setup, so this may not work for you.

 ## Installation